"That's what I wanted to be, a farmer or a trucker, just like my dad."

 I knew she was right and I hated to do it, but I did.
-Bruce was a trooper, he stuck it out to the end, and when we started growing again, he was the first guy we hired back.
+Bruce was a trooper, he stuck it out to the end.
+When we started growing again, he was the first guy we hired back.
 There were no hard feelings.
 He understood we had to do it to survive.

 Now Nolan’s still in school, doing well in all his classes, and does most of the dispatching.
 He's got a business sense.
 He's smart with numbers.
 He can do cost analysis, and he's a very good negotiator.
 He is 19 and while most of his friends are thinking about buying snowmobiles, he just made an offer on a house, and it was accepted!

 Our youngest son, Anthony, does all of our IT.
 If there's a problem, we call Anthony.
 He's in eighth grade.
 Anthony set up IP phones for us, a skill he learned from watching YouTube videos!
 He wants to build our website next.
 He thinks it’s something he might want to do more of as he gets older, stay around the farm and do it.
 As a parent, I feel proud.